You wouldn't buy a car without verifying it matched the title would you?

 *** The AHA (the mini Hereford registry) REQUIRES ALL BULLS born after Jan 1, 2011 to have DNA on file in order to register offspring.
 This includes natural service (pasture breeding.) ***

-We do not advise anyone to purchase a bull that hasn't already had their DNA submitted and accepted (passed.)
+We do not advise anyone to purchase a bull or a cow bred to a bull that hasn't already had their DNA submitted and accepted (passed.)
 Don't be stuck with bred cows and then find out the bull doesn't match their papers.
 Don't buy anything bred to a bull that doesn't have their DNA on file already.
 ASK FOR PROOF!